Do you remember DSK? Of course you do. The trials and tribulations of

 Has anything gone his way, other than the New York prosecutor’s office letting him off the hook?

 How do you assess the actions of New York prosecutor Cyrus Vance Jr.?
-Did he do the right thing dropping the case, or did he chicken out?
+Did he do the right thing dropping the case, or did

 So would you call the New York prosector’s office dysfunctional?